Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Analysis

 \subsection{Data Efficiency}

 A natural question is how much labeled data LDA needs to outperform the full-feature baseline.
-We subsample the training set at fractions of 10\%, 25\%, 50\%, and 100\%, repeating each configuration three times with different random subsamples.
+We subsample the CIFAR-100 training set at fractions of 10\%, 25\%, 50\%, and 100\%, repeating each configuration three times.

 Table~\ref{tab:data_efficiency} reveals an important pattern.
-At 10\% of the training data (5,000 images for CIFAR-100), full features outperform all reduction methods.
-This makes sense: LDA estimates $C \times D$ parameters for the within-class scatter matrix, and with only 50 samples per class, these estimates are noisy.
-PCA suffers even more because it discards variance directions that happen to be discriminative.
+At 10\% of the training data (5,000 images, $\approx$50 samples per class), full features outperform all reduction methods.
 The crossover occurs between 25\% and 50\% of the data.
 At 50\% (25,000 images), LDA overtakes full features on ResNet-18 by 2.3 points and closes the gap on ResNet-50.
-At 100\%, LDA's advantage is clear.

-This has a practical implication: \emph{if your target dataset has fewer than approximately 50 samples per class, skip dimensionality reduction and classify the full features directly.} Above that threshold, LDA is the better choice.
+This gives a practical threshold: \emph{if the target dataset has fewer than approximately 50 samples per class, skip dimensionality reduction.}

-For ResNet-50, the crossover is later because the 2048-dimensional full features are already quite effective, and the scatter matrix estimation is harder in higher dimensions.
-This underscores a general principle: the benefit of supervised reduction scales with the gap between the feature dimensionality and the intrinsic task complexity.

 Fig.~\ref{fig:data_efficiency} plots the accuracy--fraction curves, clearly showing the crossover point.